 The simulation script compiles the SRIO Gen2 Endpoint functional simulation model, the SRIO Gen2 Endpoint example design, and supporting simulation files.
-It then runs the simulation and checks ensure that it completed successfully.
-To observe the operation of the core, inspect the simulation transcript and the waveform.
+It then runs the simulation and checks to ensure that it completed successfully.
+The simulation uses self-checking in the srio\request\gen module, as previously described.
+If any response does not match the expected type or ID, the test bench will report a mismatch: